xou816/slack-components/README.md

 ['count' => 0]
 ```

-...or it can help to keep track of a larger reprensation of that state in a database.
+...or it can help to keep track of a larger representation of that state in a database.

 ```php
 ['state_id' => 123]
 ```

-The `CallbackId` component is a fairly simple component that results in a string when *built* (just like a good `callback_id` should be) -- a base 64 encoding of a key and some data:
+The `CallbackId` component is a fairly simple component that results in a string when *built* -- a base 64 encoding of a key and some data:

 ```php
 $callbackId